Q. My mother has stage 4 breast cancer and I'd like to know if she would be eligible for any clinical trials.

 There are organizations that offer financial help to people with cancer to cover some of the costs related to their diagnosis.
 Several specifically assist breast cancer patients.

 CancerCare, for example, offers limited assistance for transportation, homecare, and childcare for women who qualify.
 Limited funds are also available to assist with certain oral, pain, and anti-nausea medications, lymphedema supplies, and durable medical equipment.

-Some local divisions of the American Cancer Society may also have funds for transportation to treatment as well as assistance with wigs and prostheses.
+Some local divisions of the American Cancer Society may also have volunteer programs to help with transportation to treatment, as well as assistance with wigs and prostheses.